kadirov/payme/README.md

 ## How to use

 Create PaymeTransaction via [PaymeTransactionFactory](src/Component/Billing/Payment/Payme/PaymeTransactionFactory.php).
+For saving it in database you can use [PaymeTransactionManager](src/Component/Billing/Payment/Payme/PaymeTransactionManager.php).
 When user pays this payment, system will call afterFinishPayment() method of [AfterFinishPaymentInterface](src/Component/Billing/Payment/Payme/Interfaces/AfterFinishPaymentInterface.php).
 So, create class which implements AfterFinishPaymentInterface.